gxlpes/atos-front/README.md

 # Atos Front - Integration of Frontend Projects

+This repository is used to store just <b>frontend related code</b>.
+To check the Java part of the Atos Academy, <a href="https://github.com/gxlpes/atos-java">check this repository.<a/>

 Navigation between lessons is done using the repository branches.

 | Repo | Aula | Data    | Description